Substance Abuse Counselor Degree: A Guide to Addiction Counselor Degrees at All Levels

 Among the things you’ll learn in your substance abuse counseling education is that different patient populations are affected differently and should be treated differently.
 As a result, many counselors end up building their practice around a particular group of people related in some way by their disorders.

-Using Your Substance Abuse Counseling Studies To Specialize in Certain Treatment Techniques
+Using Your Substance Abuse Counseling Degree To Specialize in Specific Treatment Techniques

 counselor explaining process to group